Noah-The-Dev/Portfolio/README.md

 # Portfolio
-**👨‍💻 Noah The Dev – Portfolio**
+**👨‍💻 Noah – Portfolio**

 Welcome to my portfolio repository!
 This space highlights a range of projects that demonstrate my skills as a full stack developer.

 **🛠 About Me**

-I'm Noah The Dev, a full stack developer who builds end-to-end solutions—from clean frontends to efficient backends and everything in between.
+I'm Noah, a full stack developer who builds end-to-end solutions—from clean frontends to efficient backends and everything in between.
 Whether it's designing responsive interfaces, building APIs, managing databases, or integrating third-party services, I take pride in writing code that's both functional and maintainable.

 **📂 Projects**